igormichalak/writings/Short_Book_Reviews.md

 in contrast to high-level languages with named variables.
 This is not a problem if you're willing to do it by yourself, after a while, working with assembly gets a bit more natural.

+**The RISC-V Reader: An Open Architecture Atlas**
+*by David Patterson and Andrew Waterman*

+A book that calls itself an atlas, and pretty much fulfills that role.
+It's neither a trivial introduction to RISC-V, nor a comprehensive reference or a full story of its development, but it consists of bits of all these ideas.

+Inside, you can find the rationale behind the design decisions, various insights, interesting technical details and comparisons with other architectures preceding RISC-V, such as MIPS, x86 and older ARM.

+It covers most of the basic ISA (instruction set architecture) extensions, introduces the 64-bit base version (RV64), and describes the privilege modes.
+There is also reference material, such as instruction descriptions and encodings.
+They can be useful, but digital references, will always be more handy than a physical book in a small form factor.

+All in all, it's a great book for RISC-V enthusiasts, if only because it's written by two of the most important RISC-V designers.
+It's quite short, but fairly priced, so you shouldn't be disappointed with it.

+## Not Recommended

+**Verilog by Example: A Concise Introduction for FPGA Design** *by Blaine C. Readler*

+I got disappointed by this book, it provided very few examples, and all of them were very basic, nothing more than what you can find in a more practical book for beginners, where you can learn something more than just the syntax.
+Instead, you should check out "Getting Started with FPGAs" by Russell Merrick.

+Most of the text was descriptions of examples, but nothing that couldn't be guessed simply by looking at the code.
+The rest of it wasn't interesting, and I didn't learn anything useful about digital circuit design.